 The contents of the Mini Toolbar are dependent on the object you right-click.

 Right-Click a Range

 I frequently Bold and Center format my table headings, but when the Home tab is not displayed … Read the rest

 Switching to a Mac has its advantages but Excel shortcuts isn’t one of them.
 The main gripe I have is that keyboard shortcuts should be the same in every version of Excel, yet the Windows and Mac worlds are light-years apart.
 The F2 key is a fundamental shortcut I learned early in my Excel life.
 It edits the active cell and positions the cursor at the end of the cell contents.

 You want to edit a formula, hit the F2 key.
 But wait!
 In Excel for Mac the F2 key cuts text from the active … Read the rest

 Add a one-click Freeze Panes command to the Quick Access Toolbar in Excel 2010 and 2007.
 This command icon is conveniently hidden from the Ribbon and is named Freeze Sheet Panes.

 In a previous post I made the recommendation to add the Freeze Panes command to the Excel Quick Access Toolbar, but recently found out that this is a sub-optimal solution because with the Freeze Panes command this requires two clicks.

-One click activates a drop-down list, then you have a choice for your second click: Freeze Panes, Freeze Top Row, and Freeze First Column.
-The only one of … Read the rest
+One click activates a drop-down list, then you have a choice for your second click: Freeze Panes, Freeze Top Row, and Freeze First … Read the rest